openharmony/docs/en/device-dev/kernel/kernel-small-basic-memory-heap.md

 ### When to Use<a name="section326917198583"></a>

 Heap memory management is mainly used to dynamically allocate and manage memory ranges requested by users.
 Heap memory management is mainly used in scenarios where users need to use memory blocks of different sizes.
-You can obtain a memory block of a specified size by using a dynamic memory application function of the operating system.
+You can obtain a memory block of a specified size by using a dynamic memory application function of the OS.
 Once the memory is used up, the memory release function is used to release the occupied memory so that the memory can be reused.

 ### Available APIs<a name="section1032331584"></a>